EnlightFragments/enlightfragments.github.io/content/2024-04-14-mechanics.md

 object of ownership."

-Mechanics of questions: "A question is a phrase that implies a response should be given in a form that clarifies the subject of the question."
+Mechanics of questions: "A question is a phrase that implies a response should be given in a form that clarifies the subject of the question.
+It also assumes that the answer is unknown to the one who asks."

 Mechanics of problems: "A problem is an entity that prevents us from living the life we desire.
 Every problem implies that it has some kind of solution, which